Mothers like to tell their children, “You are what you eat.” I, however, believe you are what you write. And I’m a little bit of everything.

-Matt always knew he’d be a writer.
-His first grade teacher predicted it.
-So did his mother.
-Sure, there were moments when he wanted to be an architect, or a lawyer, or a professional tight-rope walker — for a while, enthralled with monster movies, he even wanted to be a professional vampire — but inevitably, he always returned to words.
+I always knew I’d be a writer.
+My first grade teacher predicted it.
+So did my mother.
+Sure, there were moments when I wanted to be an architect, or a lawyer, or a professional tight-rope walker — for a while, enthralled with monster movies, I even wanted to be a professional vampire — but inevitably, I always returned to words.

-Although he’s originally from Denver, in 2000 Matt moved to Chicago, where he’s spent more than a decade building his career as a professional writer, editor and journalist.
+Although I grew up in Denver, I’ve lived my adult life in Chicago, where I’ve spent more than two decades building my career as a freelance writer, editor and journalist.

-Matt specializes in feature writing for consumer and business publications — both print and digital — including newspapers, magazines, websites and newsletters.
-He is a subject-matter expert in small business, association management, entertainment, travel, food and social justice — including gender and racial politics and LGBT issues — although he has written articles about subjects as diverse as classic cars, food science, personal finance, project management and Beanie Babies.
-(That’s right: Beanie Babies.)
+I specialize in feature writing for consumer and business publications — both print and digital — including newspapers, magazines and websites.
+I’m a subject-matter expert in technology, environmental sustainability, small business, association management, entertainment, travel, food and social justice — including gender and racial politics and LGBTQ+ issues — although I’ve written articles about subjects as diverse as classic cars, food science, personal finance, project management and Beanie Babies.
+(You read that right: Beanie Babies.)

-Matt has a bachelor’s degree in journalism from Northwestern University’s Medill School of Journalism, where he studied magazine journalism, and a master’s degree in creative writing, also from Northwestern.
-He lives on the North Side of Chicago with his partner and their dog, Roxy, who shares his love for sunshine and cheeseburgers.
+I have a bachelor’s degree in journalism from Northwestern University’s Medill School of Journalism, where I studied magazine journalism, and a master’s degree in creative nonfiction writing, also from Northwestern.
+I live on the Northwest Side of Chicago with my goofy and lovable Boston terrier, Tilly.